cd-n0/cd-n0/README.md

 ### WEWOWEEEWEWOEWO
-I’m currently learning C++ and Java
+I’m currently learning C++ and writing minecraft mods in Java
 Amateur artist and developer
 Somewhat great of an editor
 You can reach me by sending me an e-mail

+**If you need a script, mod, or a tool I wrote, and want me to upload it here, notify me about it.
+I would probably upload it in the same week of you asking, if I'm not busy.**
 <!--
 **ManualBreathing/ManualBreathing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.